marketplacer/lightspeed_pos/README.markdown

 account.items.first
 ```

-All of the request methods (except `each_page`) have a bang counterpart that forces a request.
-To force no request, and only use the cached records, you can pass `request: false`
 ```ruby
 account.items.find(1) # will do a request if you don't have a cached item with an ID of 1 account.items.find!(1) # will do a request, disregarding the cache.